rojo1994/DSA/README.md

 My journey to learn Data Structures And Algorithms.

-Reminder: I hope i don't leave if halfway, so this is for me when i come back.
+Reminder: I hope i don't leave i halfway, so this is for me when i come back.